“It’s unbelievable what has come of just that one kick.”

 “As a club it was just a great place to be,” Culkin says.
 “The mentality was a winning one, the club was winning at all levels.

 “Up to ’99 and the treble-winning season, it was a great experience that you can’t take away from me.

 “I was involved in the build-up to big games, the team talks, the tactics.
 It was a just a fantastic place to be at that time.

 “Training was such a great experience, especially with Raimond, who was just a workaholic.

 “He was so fit for his age, one of the hardest trainers I’ve ever worked with at United.
 He would always do a bit extra with the young goalkeepers in the afternoon.

 “Watching Pete in training – doing a shooting session or something – I’ve never seen anything like it.
-I used to stand there behind the goal, just watching in awe, because he just made it look so easy and it was just great to watched.
+I used to stand there behind the goal, just watching in awe, because he just made it look so easy and it was just great to watch.

 “It’s something that I’ve always looked back at and thought it was a great experience to watch him train and play.
 Trying to imitate his technique was something I did try to do, but it wasn’t very successful for me.”

 Culkin was the third-choice goalkeeper for the treble season in 1998-99, giving him a unique position as he witnessed history without playing a minute that season.

 “I had a couple of seasons travelling around Europe with the team as third-choice keeper, just in case someone got injured in training the night before the game.